Ever wondered why a married woman can be addressed by her husband’s name? Why is it “Mr. and Mrs. Husband’s Name” and never the other way around?

 Though the doctrine of coverture that was practiced for centuries no longer exists today, its effects can still be seen on some of our modern laws and culture.

 For example, it was due to the influence of coverture that marital rape wasn’t a crime until the 1970s.
-After how, how could it be rape if your wife is basically your property?
+After how, how could it be rape if your wife is your property?

 Women also couldn’t get their own mortgages or open bank accounts without the bank asking their husband for permission until very recently.